 When the prisoners reached Cabcaban Airfield, they saw that the Japanese had set up guns and were firing on Corregidor.
 It was about this time that the American guns on Corregidor began to pinpoint the location of the Japanese guns and shells were landing on the road that the POWs were marching on.
 1st Lt.
 Kenneth Bloomfield, A Company, ordered the men to double-time it across the area in an attempt to prevent casualties.

 As Phil ran, he watched the Japanese gun crews work their guns.
 There were four or five men working each gun.
 Suddenly, Phil saw a flash and heard an explosion.
-When the smoke cleared a Japanese gun and its crew were gone.
+When the smoke cleared a Japanese gun and its crew was gone.

 The only man to die during this incident was Lt.
 Bloomfield who had given them the order to double-time it across the road.
 After he had made it to safety, he simply dropped to the ground.
 Phil guessed that he had died from either heart failure or heat stroke.
 The POWs were allowed to bury him alongside the road.